Type of contract Traineeship

 Qualifications, experience and skills

-* a bachelor’s degree or higher in non-financial risk management,
+* a bachelor’s degree or higher in finance, economics, statistics,

-* a good knowledge of the MS Office package, in particular PowerPoint
+* an advanced knowledge of MS Office, in particular Excel;

 * an advanced (C1) command of English and an intermediate (B1) command